-The upper and lower links for the HDR are more robust versions of the ones used on the original Mojo and Mojo SL.
-Please don't try to mix and match them.
+The upper and lower links for the HDR are more robust versions of the ones used on the Mojo SL and Mojo SL-R. Please don't try to mix and match them.
 It looks like they might fit but they are not interchangeable.
+Removal and installation procedures are identical.
+Please refer to the section on Mojo SL and Mojo Carbon link maintenance in this manual (PP 50-51).